gweltou/midiseq/README.md

-# PyMidiSeq
+# MidiSeq

+Project aim :

-Polyphonic real-time midi sequencer in Python.
+Polyphonic real-time midi sequencer with Python.
 With a strong emphasis on generative composition and live performances.
 Clear and short syntax while trying to remain as little esoteric as possible.
 Explicit docstrings and error messages.